 (3) From this, we might infer that the central NT strategy for reaching culture is “bottom up,” rather than “top down.”
 Jesus didn’t try to persuade the leaders of his day about political reform.
 Instead, he discipled twelve “uneducated” men (Acts 4:13), and these men turned the world upside down through discipling others!

 These examples do not preclude believers from entering into political discussion or political reform.
 However, they show what our emphasis and priority should be regarding these issues.

 How involved in politics should believers be?

-Moreover, as believers, we should be careful that our efforts in civil government (a good thing) do not eclipse our involvement in spreading Jesus’ message of love and forgiveness (a greater, ultimate thing).
-Reaching lost people with the gospel and discipling them into the Christian faith will do more to change culture, and it will also do much more from the eternal perspective.
+Historically, theologically conservative Christians criticized theologically liberal Christians for focusing on the “social gospel.”
+That is, liberal Christians replaced the proclamation of the gospel with good deeds.
+Ironically, many conservative Christians now make the same mistake but from an opposite perspective—namely, emphasizing petitions over proclamation—protesting over preaching.
+Believers should be careful that our involvement in political reform (a good thing) does not eclipse our involvement in spreading Jesus’ message of love and forgiveness (an ultimate thing).
+Reaching lost people with the gospel and discipling them in the Christian faith will do more to change culture, and it will also do incommensurably more from the eternal perspective.

 Scripture gives help on the moral questions (though we may disagree about what Scripture says), but it does not answer the prudential questions.
 Answers to ethical questions should be ‘the Christian position,’ but answers to prudential questions are not.
 Real difficulties arise when prudential answers are treated as ethical ones and then absolutized for all Christians.